shahradelahi/node-vault/README.md

 ## Features

-- Typesafe API
+- Typesafe and Validated API
-- Extendable by create custom commands
+- Extendable using Custom Commands

 ## 📦 Installation